isomerpages/moe-deyisec/_about-us/Our School/School Rules and Regulation.md

 **4. USE OF MOBILE PHONES** <br>
 Students need to exercise self-discipline, integrity and care when using their mobile phone.
-* Students are to use their mobile phones in a socially responsible manner.
-All content shared and communicated via the mobile phone should be respectful, considerate and appropriate towards others.
+* Students are to use their mobile phones in a <u>socially responsible manner.</u> All content shared and communicated via the mobile phone should be respectful, considerate and appropriate <u>towards others.</u>
 * Students are allowed to bring their mobile phones to school under the following conditions:

 1. The use of mobile phone is confined to the _4_ designated areas for the whole day.
 This will be in force the moment the student arrives in school.